quantum-tinkerer/qsymm/README.md

 Some of the example notebooks also require [Kwant](https://kwant-project.org/).

+## Documentation
+Qsymm's documentation is hosted on [Read the Docs](https://qsymm.readthedocs.io/en/latest/)

 ## Citing
 Check out [CITING.md](CITING.md) for instructions on how to cite Qsymm in your publications.